Every moment we use technology, or are even just nearby it – we participate in both conscious and passive uploading.

 Ksawery Kirklewski | b.
 1988, Poland

-Ksawery Kirklewski is a motion designer and creative coder.
+Ksawery Kirklewski (Ksawery Komputery) is a motion designer and creative coder.
 Graduate of the Graphic Department of the Academy of Fine Arts in Gdańsk, PL.
 His diploma “Exhibition of Banners” (2015) received the Minister of Culture Award on “Best Diplomas of Polish Academies of Fine Arts” in 2015.
 Author of interactive installations, generative animations, music videos, phygital sculptures, and realisations in public space.
 In his activities, he uses new technologies, programming, advertising media and light/rtv equipment, focusing mostly on the generative, digital and internet art field.
 In 2019, he co-founded Fundacja(x), a foundation which deals with the broadly understood art of new media and its dissemination.

 His most recent projects include: a generative music website “Symphony in Acid” in collaboration with Max Cooper (UK), and series of phygital sculptures “CTRL_DAT” for Kate Vass Galerie (Zurich, CH).